-L. Children Turning 13 Years of Age
+K. Children Turning 13 Years of Age

-SCCA policy requires that services continue for children who turn 13-years old, through the end of their certification period.
-They should not be terminated during the month that they turn 13-years old.
+SCCA policy requires that services continue for children who turn 13 years old, through the end of their certification period.
+They should not be terminated during the month that they turn 13 years old.
 If the child's 13th birthday falls on the first day of a new certification period, services should end on the last day of the previous month.
-This should not include children who are over 12 years of age who have a special need, who are under court ordered supervision, who are receiving child protective services or foster care services.
+This should not include children who are over 12 years of age, who have a special need, who are under court ordered supervision, who are receiving child protective services or foster care services.
 Or children who would be left in an unsafe situation if care were not provided.

-NC FAST will automatically terminate care on the last day of

-the certification period after a child turns 13 years of age.
+NC FAST will automatically terminate care on the last day of the certification period after a child turns 13 years of age.
 No action is required in NC FAST to make this extension occur.
-Childcare workers need to ensure that the child's parent/responsible adult understands that services will terminate at the end of the certification period and not during the birth month.
+Child care workers need to ensure that the child's parent/responsible adult understands that services will terminate at the end of the certification period and not during the birth month.

-If a family receives graduated phase out at the end of their certification period and a child turns 13 during the graduated phase out, subsidized childcare assistance for the 13-year- old child should continue until the end of the graduated phase out.
-If the family becomes income eligible during the graduated phase out, the 13-year-old cannot be recertified past the end date of the graduated phase out.
+If a family receives Graduated Phase Out at the end of their certification period and a child turns 13 during the Graduated Phase Out, Subsidized Child Care Assistance for the 13-year- old child should continue until the end of the Graduated Phase Out.
+If the family becomes income eligible during the Graduated Phase Out, the 13-year-old cannot be recertified past the end date of the Graduated Phase Out.

-M. Blended Rates
+L. Blended Rates

-A blended rate is 83% of the facility/provider full-time approved subsidy rate and is used for children who need before school, after school, or before and after school care, full-time care during school closure days (teacher workdays, holidays, or inclement weather) and full-time care during the summer/track-out.
-The rate includes up to a maximum of fifteen (15) holidays, ten (10) teacher workdays, and fifteen (15) inclement weather days) when school is closed, and childcare is provided.
+A blended rate is 83% of the facility/provider full-time approved subsidy rate and is used for children who need part-time care before school, after school, or before and after school care, full-time care during school closure days (teacher workdays, holidays, or inclement weather) and full-time care during the summer/track-out.
+The rate includes up to a maximum of fifteen (15) holidays, ten (10) teacher workdays, and fifteen (15) inclement weather days when school is closed, and childcare is provided.